reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharepoint-sharing-permissions-copilot.md

 When set to true, default sharing link will a People with Existing Access link (which does not modify permissions) maintaining permission integrity.
 ![linkSettings](../images/powershell-sharePoint-sharing-permissions-copilot/linktoexistingaccess.png)

-When set to false (the default), the default sharing link type is controlled by the DefaultSharingLinkType parameter.
+When set to false (the default), the default sharing link type is controlled by the CoreDefaultShareLinkScope (replacing DefaultSharingLinkType) parameter.

 ### DisableSharingForNonOwners